 For 30 years (1987 – 2017) the Everest Marathon was organised by Bufo Ventures Ltd. With effect from the 2019 race it will be organised by Community Action Treks, the commercial arm of Doug Scott’s Community Action Nepal.
 As a charity Community Action Nepal is not allowed to organise and sell trekking holidays and all arrangements will be made by Community Action Treks, with any profit being donated to Community Action Nepal.

 The Everest Marathon has no legal entity of its own and the race has to be organised by a licensed company.
 There are various reasons for this.

-- An ATOL licence is required to provide a holiday package which includes any air travel to all UK participants and others who start the trip in the UK.
+- An ATOL licence is required to provide a holiday package which includes any air travel to all UK participants.

 - For other EU participants a holiday package must comply with EC regulations: Consumer Protection – The Package Travel, Holiday and Package Tour Regulations 1992.
 This regulation is likely to remain despite Brexit.